 Attention: Record Room

-In Person Requests—In person requests can be done by visiting the Manhattan City Clerk’s Office’s records room division at the address above; make sure to bring valid ID.
+In-Person Requests—In-person requests can be done by visiting the Manhattan City Clerk’s Office’s records room division at the address above; make sure to bring a valid ID.

 Supreme Court